believe-Mahesh/Delivery/README.md

 ***EstimateTimeCommand.java*** is the command class used to calculate the estimated delivery time for each package.

 ***ShipmentService.java*** contains the implementation for time estimation.

+##### Run Instructions

+- Make sure that you had installed maven in your machine.
+Maven version must be above 3.3.1 for the exec plugin to support multiple main classes.
+- clone the project from the repo url https://github.com/believe-Mahesh/Delivery.git
+- Run cd Delivery in cli to change directory into the project folder.
+- Run mvn clean install
+- Run mvn exec:java@time-estimation
+- This will prompt for the input values.

 ##### Input and Output from cli